Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

 The window's size is 1180 x 884 pixel.
 It is not resizable but maximizable (not recommended).
 The play field has a fixed size of 1110 x 720 pixel without the border.
 ## Setting a soccer scene
+A soccer scene consists of a play field with some players and the ball placed on it.

+The *play field* is intentionally unadorned.
+Neither the center circle nor the penalty boxes are relevant for the Soccer Theory.
+The field boundaries, the halfway line and the goals are required.
+Each goal is painted with the color of the team defending it.
+The represented goal width is proportional to the goal with defined in the world model.

+Each *player* is represented by a square colored with the corresponding team color.
+The *ball* is trivially represented by a ball icon.
+When moving the mouse onto one of those shapes, the center position of the shape is indicated in world coordinates.
+In the case of players, the jersey number is shown additionally.

+We can change a soccer scene in many ways.
   ### Loading a scene
   ### Resetting the scene
   ### Choosing a soccer strategy